uclaacm/centralized-intern-training/06_accessibility/README.md

 If an element can be focused using the keyboard, then it should be interactive; that is, the user should be able to do something to it and produce a change of some kind (for example, activating a link or changing an option).

 Additionally, it's important to make sure any focusable element has focus styling - meaning it looks different when it's focused.
-This is because visual impairment comes in many forms, so we also have to ensure it's visible which element is focused (plus I think it's annoying when I'm tabbing through something and I have no idea where in the website I am because nothing changed??)
+This is because visual impairment exists in many forms, so we also have to ensure it's visible which element is focused (plus I think it's annoying when I'm tabbing through something and I have no idea where in the website I am because nothing changed??)

 ### Tabbing